-Sample Resolution for Candidate Orange County Comprehensive Transportation Programs Projects esolution of the Orange County Trans ECITY COUNCIL OF TH · (a) WHEREAS, the City of of desi res to impleme ent the transp ortation impro vements listed b pelow; and (b) WHEREAS, the City of eligibility requiremen ge County Tran nsportation Autl nority to meet the (c) WHEREAS, the City's and Circulation Elemen t is consistent with the Cour nty of Orange Master Plan of A Arterial Highways; (d) WHEREAS, the City of of will not use M2 fur nds to supplar t Developer Fe ees or other cor nmitments; (e) WHEREAS, the City/O Program as part of the seven-year Cap oital Improvement (f) WHEREAS, the City of will provide a minimum in% in matching funds for the project as required by the Orange County Comprehensive Transportation Funding Programs Guidelines; and (g) WHEREAS, the Oran projects, if approved s for transporta tion improvement (h) WHEREAS, the City/O projects approved fo if necessary.
-NOW, THEREFORE, BE IT R ESOLVED THAT: the an funds, ity Council of the City nounts specified in the if approved, shall be ty in the improvement e City's application t matched by funds o said City fror from said City n the Compre hensive Trans portation Fundir ng Programs.
-Said ADOP - TED BY THE CITY CO UNCIL on , 20 SIGNE ED AND APPROVED or n , 20 · Ci ity Clerk - Mayor Requ uired language a-h
+Sample Resolution for Candidate Orange County Comprehensive Transportation Funding Programs Projects improvement project(s) to prehensive Transportation Program THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DI ETERMINES, AND ORDERS AS FOLLOWS THAT: (a) WHEREAS, the City of desires to implement the transpo ortation improvements listed below; and (b) WHEREAS, the City ofeligibility requirements to receive e County Transportation Authority to meet the (c) WHEREAS, the City's Circulation E and Element is consistent with the Cour nty of Orange Master Plan of Arterial Highways; (d) WHEREAS, the City of will not use M2 funds to supplan t Developer Fees or other commitments; (e) include all projects funded by Net R M2 Ordinance eligibility requireme evenues in the seven-year Capital Improvement nt. (f) will provide a minimum in% y Comprehensive Transportation F in matching funds for the project unding Programs Guidelines; and (g) ransportation Authority intends to incorporated cities and the County allocate funds for transportation improvement; and (h) even-year Capital Improvement Program to add ty Transportation Authority Board of Directors, NOW, THEREFORE, BE IT RESOLVED TH HAT: the an funds, nounts specified in the City's applic cation to said City from the Compre funds from said City as required ar ounty Transportation Authority allocate funds in nensive Transportation Funding Programs.
+Said nd shall be used as supplemental funding to aid ADOP TED BY THE CITY COUNCIL on , 20 SIGNE ED AND APPROVED on , 20 Ci ity Clerk Mayor Requ uired language a-h